GergKllai1/fizzbuzz_js/README.md

+# FizzBuzz Game
+###### Created by Gregory Kallai

+##### We all know and love the kids' game fizzbuzz.
+The rules are quite simple:
+- If you say a number divisible by 3 you say Fizz
+- If you say a number divisible by 5 you say Buzz
+- If you say a number divisible by both 3 and 5 you say FizzBuzz

+##### Normally you would start at 1 and go upwards, however in this game I changed up a little.

+- You will get a random number between 1 and 1000 and you have to say according to the rules Fizz, Buzz, FizzBuzz or neither.
+- You have 60 seconds to get as many as you can, but beware!
+If you make a mistake your score will be reset.
+- Good luck!

 ### Anwsers to the questions:
 1. In your README to the best of your knowledge please explain what the following lines of code do
 ```js